JuliaDataScience/JuliaDataScience/contents/why_julia.md

 It also covers the usecase for when "you had an interesting idea and wanted to contribute to an opensource package and gave up because almost everything is not in Python or R but in C/C++ or Fortran"^[have a look at some deep learning libraries in GitHub and you'll be surprised that Python is only 25%-33% of the codebase.].

 3. Wanted to use a data structure defined in a package in another package and found that doesn't work and you'll probably need to build an interface^[this is most a Python ecosystem problem, while R doesn't suffer heavily from this is not blue skies either.].
-**Julia allows users to easily share an reuse code from different packages.**
+**Julia allows users to easily share and reuse code from different packages.**
 Most of Julia user-defined types and functions work right out of the bat^[or with little effort necessary.] and some users are even marvelled upon discovering how their packages are being used by other libraries in ways that they could not have imagined.
 We have some examples in @sec:multiple_dispatch.

+4. needed to have a better project management, with dependecies and version control tightly controlled, manageable and replicable?
+**Julia has an amazing project management solution allied to a great package manager**.
+Unlike traditional package managers, which install and manage a single global set of packages.
+Julia package manager is designed around “environments”: independent sets of packages that can be local to an individual project or shared.
+Each project maintains its own independent set of package versions.
+We'll talk more about how to manage your projects and packages in the Appendix [-@sec:project_management].

-If we got you attention by exposing somewhat familiar or plausible situations, you might be interesting to learn more about this new kid in the block called Julia.
+If we got you attention by exposing somewhat familiar or plausible situations, you might be interested to learn more about this new kid in the block called Julia.

 Let's proceed then!

 ## What Julia tries to accomplish? {#sec:julia_accomplish}